JuniperPhoton/SwitchDecor/README.md

 This project is written in Flutter, supporting both iOS and Android platform.

-Visit the [official website](https://juniperphoton.net/switchdecor/) to download the pre-release apk.
+Visit the [official website](https://juniperphoton.net/switchdecor/) to download the pre-release apk, or download the open beta in [Google Play Store](https://play.google.com/store/apps/details?id=com.juniperphoton.switchdecor).

-**It's comming to Google Play beta test and Testflight in App Store.**
+**It's coming to TestFlight in App Store.**

 ![](./design/prom.jpg)